 I was also runner-up in the SCBWI BI conference 2019 badge competition.
 Six of my designs were made into badges which were on sale at the conference.

 My ‘Solstice’ illustration was one of the images selected for the SCBWI BI Advent Calendar Competition 2019.

 In February 2020 I was awarded an honourable mention in Susanna Leonard Hill’s Valentiny writing contest for ‘My Piggy Valentine’, then received an honourable mention for ‘Best in Rhyme’ in Ciara O’Neal and Kaitlyn Leann Sanchez’ #SpringFlingkidlit contest for a rhyming entry called ‘Sing for Spring’.
 In 2021 I received another honourable mention for ‘Memorable Characters’ in the same competition for an entry called ‘I am Spring!’ which you can read over on my blog page.

-I was longlisted for the WriteMentor Children’s Novel Award 2020 and this year I’ve reached the shortlist (woo–hoo!!)
+I was longlisted for the WriteMentor Children’s Novel Award 2020 and in 2021 I reached the shortlist (woo-hoo!!)

-I recently joined a great group of writers on Facebook called the Children’s Writers Group – they are yet another example of how amazing and supportive the kidlit writing community is!
+In 2021 I also joined a great group of writers on Facebook called the Children’s Writers Group – they are yet another example of how amazing and supportive the kidlit writing community is!
 I recently entered one of their competitions and got 1st place!! (woo-hoo again!!)

 Shortly afterwards I was placed second in the 2021 Little Tiger / Virtual Writers’ Weekend Picture Book Competition (woo-hoo for the third time!)…